 Guaranteed Investment Contracts (GICs): The GICs component will generally consist of investment contracts backed by the general account assets of qualified insurance companies or major money center banks or other financial institutions.
 GICs that may be purchased by the Investment Manager for the GS Capital Preservation Portfolio are limited to those issued by companies included on the Investment Manager's list of issuers approved for new investments, as in effect from time to time.
 The Investment Manager will provide its approved list to the Fund quarterly via online web reporting.
-In connection with the acquisition of new GICs for the GS Capital Preservation Portfolio's exposure to any one GIC issuer to no more than 5% of the GS Capital Preservation Portfolio's assets on a dollar weighted basis, measured at the time of purchase.
+In connection with the acquisition of new GICs for the GS Capital Preservation Portfolio, the Investment Manager will limit the GS Capital Preservation Portfolio's exposure to any one GIC issuer to no more than 5% of the GS Capital Preservation Portfolio's assets on a dollar weighted basis, measured at the time of purchase.
 For avoidance of doubt, this limitation shall not apply to GICs held by the GS Capital Preservation Portfolio as of the date of the Agreement, irrespective of whether the Investment Manager may undertake to restructure certain of the terms of such GICs.